Guide To How To Use “Il Faut” In French Sentences

 • Il faudra que tu travailles demain.
 You’ll have to work tomorrow.

-The futur proche is the “going to” tense and is formed with “aller + infinitive”.
+The futur proche (near future tense) is formed with “aller + infinitive”.
 In the instance of “il faut”, the infinitive is falloir, which means to be necessary.

 • Il va falloir que tu fasses quelque chose.
-It will be necessary that you do something.
+You’re doing to have to do something.

 Passé composé